 For those who work in the IT support industry, you often hear terms such as “ITIL” and “ITSM” when discussing IT service management but most people are not always clear on what these concepts mean.
 So what’s the difference between ITIL vs ITSM?
-In this blog I will give you a better understanding of both ITIL and ITSM and how each can contribute to the success of your IT organisation/department.
+In this article, I will give you a better understanding of both ITIL and ITSM and how each can contribute to the success of your IT organisation/department.

 Let’s start with a quick overview of what these terms stand for:

 ITSM is an acronym for IT service management.
 It covers the theory around how you manage the information systems and teams that deliver value to your customers.
 If you’re delivering an IT system or solution, then there is a great chance you are doing ITSM.
-ITSM includes IT processes such a change management to minimise business disruption, incident management to manage solution to issues when they go wrong, or managing a budget to ensure you can pay the bills when they arrive.
+ITSM includes IT processes such as change management to minimise business disruption, incident management to manage solution to issues when they go wrong or managing a budget to ensure you can pay the bills when they arrive.
 People who use the term ITSM tend to think of IT as a means of delivering valuable services to their customers, rather than as a way to manage technology and systems.

 ITIL is an acronym for IT Information Library.
 It is the name of the world’s most widely recognised framework for best practices when it comes to delivering IT services.
 It is a registered trademark of AXELOS, which owns a range of best practice solutions and their corresponding publications and exams.
 ITIL has been adopted by many organisations, and there are millions of certified ITIL practitioners worldwide.
-It’s is the overarching library of best practices that can be used to help create improve ITSM processes.
+It’s is the overarching library of best practices that can be used to help create and improve ITSM processes.

 What’s the difference between ITIL vs ITSM?

-IT service management (ITSM) is what you do to manage the services you deliver to your customers and more to execution and the the “how” of delivering IT services.
+IT service management (ITSM) is what you do to manage the services you deliver to your customers and more to execution and the “how” of delivering IT services.
 ITSM defines what needs to be done in terms of the people, processes, technology, organisational structure, and integrations necessary to deliver high-quality IT services in a cost-effective manner.